Cheese Country Scenic Drive – Monroe to New Glarus, Wisconsin

 Alp & Dell is a must stop on any visit to Monroe.
 In addition, any visitor ought not to miss the town square with its historic Green County courthouse as its centerpiece.
 While like most towns, many retail outlets have moved to the outskirts of town.
 However, Monroe has retained the viability of its downtown town square as a retail and entertainment center.
 Another one our favorite Monroe attractions is lunch at Baumgarters Tavern and Cheese Store, located on Monroe’s town square.
 Here’s a few photos from a fall visit to Baumgartner’s where we had some local brews and bratwurst sandwiches.

 Some other Monroe attractions around or near the town square include Turner Hall, Minhas Brewery (the former Huber Brewery), Chocolate Temptations, Rainbow Confectionary, as well as many other interesting shops and attractions.
-See our article and more pictures on Visiting Monroe, Wisconsin.

 While a little off the main route of our official Cheese Country Scenic Drive, a detour north of Monroe, on Hwy 69, to New Glarus, Wisconsin, America’s Little Switzerland, is worthwhile for its Swiss history and more award-winning cheese and one of the nations premier craft breweries.